SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 ## webmethods.IO
 ### Creating custom rest connector

-*Its not mandatory to create a Rest Connector, you could directly use **http** invoke in your Flowservice or Workflow as well.
+*It’s not mandatory to create a Rest Connector, you could directly use **http** invoke as well.
 But in general when you have many resources hosted in an application, its better to use Custom Rest Connector, instead of many separate https calls*

-1. Create / Open your project in IO tenant .
+1. Create / Open your project in the IO tenant .
 ![](./images/2023-01-02-20-13-41.png)

 2. Navigate to Connectors > Rest and click on **Add Connector**. provide name, URL(http://<KEYCLOAK_SERVER:PORT/>) and select **Credentials** as Authentication Type and save.